When Backdoors Meet Partial Observability: Attacking Real-World Reinforcement Learning: Method

 \subsection{Overview}

-We propose DGBA, a diffusion-guided backdoor attack framework for real-world reinforcement learning under safety-constrained control.
-DGBA consists of a physical patch trigger (Sec.~\ref{sec:patch}), a conditional diffusion generator (Sec.~\ref{sec:diffusion}), physical-style augmentation (Sec.~\ref{sec:aug}), advantage-based poisoning (Sec.~\ref{sec:advpoison}), a black-box control-stack assumption (Sec.~\ref{sec:blackbox}), and a unified training and deployment pipeline (Sec.~\ref{sec:pipeline}).
-Figure~\ref{fig:dgba_overview} summarizes the DGBA pipeline.
+We propose DGBA, a diffusion-guided backdoor attack framework for real-world reinforcement learning under partial observation control.
+DGBA consists of a physical patch trigger (Sec.~\ref{sec:patch}), a conditional diffusion generator (Sec.~\ref{sec:diffusion}), physical-style augmentation (Sec.~\ref{sec:aug}), advantage-based poisoning (Sec.~\ref{sec:advpoison}), and a unified training and deployment pipeline (Sec.~\ref{sec:pipeline}).
+Figure~\ref{fig:dgba_overview} summarizes the overall framework.